processone/eturnal/README.md

 ## Configuring eturnal

-The eturnal server is configured by editing the `eturnal.yml` file.
-This file is written using the (indentation-sensitive!)
+The eturnal server is configured by editing the `/opt/eturnal/etc/eturnal.yml` file.
+Alternatively, this file can be copied to `/etc/eturnal.yml`, in which case the original copy in `/opt` will be ignored.
+That way, the configuration won't be overwritten during upgrades.

+The `eturnal.yml` file uses the (indentation-sensitive!)
 YAML format.
 A commented example configuration with sane default settings is shipped with the eturnal server.
 However, for TURN relaying to work, you'll have to specify the [shared authentication][1] `secret`, and probably also the `relay_ipv4_addr` option, which should be set to the server's external IPv4 address.

 ## Running eturnal